-- SURGE: Wordsongs & Soundtexts (2015): an anthology of individual pieces by a wide variety of authors.
+My big project in this space was SURGE: Wordsongs & Soundtexts (2015), an anthology of individual pieces by a wide variety of authors.
 I conceived the project as a showcase of what the "audio-drama" genre could accomplish.
-William and I worked together, commissioning, editing, producing, and in some cases creating ourselves, around 20 tracks.
+William and I worked together to publish around 20 tracks; many commissioned, a couple done by us, but with lots of editorial and production involvement.
 The result is a total of around two-and-a-half hours of heartbreaking, hilarious stories.
 It's one of my proudest accomplishments.

 - Almost: A Tribute to Joe Frank (2012): William wrote a series of connected monologues.
-At some point he realized that he lived with a couple of musicians and instead of setting them to existing music, he invited us to compose scores for each one.
+He planned at first to set them to existing music, but since he lived with a couple of musicians (myself included) at the time, he invited us to compose scores for each one.
 Despite knowing nothing at all about recording or sound production, we came up with a really compelling album together.

 - find and post the demo I recorded that year,

 - flesh out the song, and

 - record it with one of the acts I'm currently in.

 I've played in a couple of bands.
 Current acts include: